kgreenek/rules_flatbuffers/README.md

 ### Create a flatbuffers_library

 These targets define the dependency relationships between your flatbuffers files, which is used by all the other language-specific rules.
-In order to import an fbs file from another fbs file, it must be in the same flatbuffers_library or be listed in the deps field of the parent flatbuffers_library.

 ```bzl
 load("@rules_flatbuffers//flatbuffers:flatbuffers_library.bzl", "flatbuffers_library")